-Standard Daily Remuneration (SDR) is equivalent to SMR divided by 30 which becomes the basis for cash benefits for sickness/illness allowance and maternity allowance.
+Standard Daily Remuneration (SDR) is equivalent to SMR divided by 30, which becomes the basis for cash benefits for sickness/illness allowance and maternity allowance.

-Standard Bonus Remuneration (SBR) is the amount of actual bonus received rounded down to the nearest thousand.
-Health insurance contribution rate in effect then is applied to SBR to derive the amount of contributions deducted from bonus and matched by the employer.
+Standard Bonus Remuneration (SBR) is the amount of the actual bonus received rounded down to the nearest thousand.
+The health insurance contribution rate in effect is then applied to SBR to derive the amount of contributions deducted from the bonus and matched by the employer.